Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 ## INTRODUCTION

 This project is examining data from the City of Toronto to identify key attributes of neighbourhoods/municipalities.
-The goal of the project is to assist families with young children to make a decision on what will be the most ideal location for them to live/raise children based on these variables:
+The goal of the project is to assist families to make a decision on what will be the most ideal location for them to live/raise children based on these variables:
 - School accessibility, type, and location
 - Types of parks & recreation facilities
 - Neighbourhood crime rates